kurisuto/crowdsourced_ocr_corrections/README.md

 typical OCR errors (o -> c, d -> cl, etc.)

+## Future directions

+The system currently relies on editing the text data in a traditional editable text box in a web form.
+This is fairly easy to implement as a proof-of-concept, but is not necessarily the only user interface approach to the general problem of crowdsourcing correction of OCR output.

+Textract does not provide an n-best list of recognition candidates for each word or line; and right off, I do not know whether any current OCR packages expose this information.
+If it were available, though, it's possible to imagine a different sort of user interface where the user isn't *typing* the corrections, but rather is touching or clicking on one of several candidate outputs for an uncertain word.
+This general sort of approach--where the user is manipulating graphical elements rather than typing--could potentially lend itself to gamifying the user interface.

+One fairly complicated problem to grapple with is the fact that the OCR engine does not always analyze the page geometry correctly.
+It might misidentify the bounding rectangles of letters, words, lines, or other page elements.
+A full-fledged system would need some kind of interface to allow users to correct mistakes in this area.
+However, exactly how to keep a record of these correction events poses some conceptual difficulties.

 ## Installation notes

 In addition to deploying the Serverless app with the usual **sls deploy** command, the following must be done to put the mock data into place:

 * The **loadfakelinedata** endpoint must be hit with an HTTP GET.
-This causes the system to load mocked-up data (which ships with the system) into the Page table.
+This causes the system to load mocked-up data (which ships with the system) into the Line table.

-* The .png files must be copied from **mock_data/03_output_shredded_images** into the **line-images** s3 bucket.
+* The .png files must be manually copied from **mock_data/03_output_shredded_images** into the **cedit-line-images...** s3 bucket.
 This bucket is automatically created with the Serverless app is deployed.